 - Worked with community groups and stakeholders to co-design a concept plan for Bert Wright Park.
-The plan incorporates a community garden, architectural shade structure, café, 30 new trees and improved accessibility. - Collaborated with Baysie Rollers and Laneway Art Space to commission a mural on the laneway between Whatley Crescent and King William Street. - Collaborated with the Bayswater Traders' Association to trial a program for painting the exterior of business affected by the train station redevelopment. - Increased the number of parking bays in the Bayswater Town Centre and modified time restrictions.
+The plan incorporates a community garden, architectural shade structure, café, 30 new trees and improved accessibility. - Collaborated with the Bayswater Traders' Association to trial a program for painting the exterior of business affected by the train station redevelopment. - Increased the number of parking bays in the Bayswater Town Centre and modified time restrictions.